ironhack-labs/lab-canvas-hangman/README.md

 ![](https://i.imgur.com/wrQrY1T.png)

-As we have learned, we can't confront the whole game without splitting it up into smaller steps.
+As we have learned, we can't put together the whole game without splitting it up into smaller steps.
 We will split it up into three different parts: structure, logic, and game layout.
 This technique is known as **incremental build.**

 We will separate the game logic from the iteration with the `canvas`.
-We should be able to play from the console first and then add the graphics.p
+We should be able to play from the console first and then add the graphics.

 ### Requirements